alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ### Edges as Actions

-In some types of problems, the actions naturally correpond to edges in the graph, rather than nodes.
+In some types of problems, the actions naturally correspond to edges in the graph, rather than nodes.
 For example, in a network routing problem, an agent may need to select edges to route data packets through a network.

-As we saw in <d-cite key="darvariuGoaldirectedGraphConstruction2021"></d-cite> and <d-cite key="trivediGraphOptLearningOptimization2020"></d-cite>, one method of selecting edges is simply to decompose the edge selection into a pair of node selections.
+One method of selecting edges is to decompose the edge selection into a pair of node selections.
+In Darvariu et al. <d-cite key="darvariuGoaldirectedGraphConstruction2021"></d-cite>, edges are to be added to a graph in order to maximise the robustness of the graph's connectivity against edge removals.
+The edge construction is posed as a two-stage process: first selecting a source node, then a destination node.
+Nodes are selected using a similar architecture to Khalil et al. <d-cite key="Khalil2017LearningCO"></d-cite>, using a separate MLP for each stage.
+In fact, the nodes do not need to be selected sequentially: Trivedi et al. <d-cite key="trivediGraphOptLearningOptimization2020"></d-cite> select both nodes simultaneously by sampling from the same Gaussian policy.
-While this approach is strightforward and works with existing GNN architectures, it can be less efficient, effectively doubling the number of forward passes required to select an edge.
+While this approach is straightforward and works with existing GNN architectures, it can be less efficient, and is not necessarily optimal if edge attributes are important.

 > add picture